five-more-minutes/low-poly-models/readme.md

 ## Issues

 There are errors with smoothing that have not been addressed.
 Some of the models need to be re-exported to fix this.

+The models are intended to be used with a plain color as a texture and have not been properly uv-mapped for applying an actual texture.